tlcraft/Software-Apprenticeship-Framework/README.md

 * The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations by Gene Kim, Jez Humble, Patrick Debois, and John Willis
 * Cracking the Coding Interview: 189 Programming Questions and Solutions by Gayle Laakmann McDowell
 * Emotional Intelligence 2.0 by Travis Bradberry

+* C Programming Language, 2nd Edition by Brian Kernighan and Dennis Ritchie
+* JavaScript: The Good Parts by Douglas Crockford

 ## Resources